2009 National Twenty20 Cup

-The 2009 RBS Twenty-20 Cup was the fifth edition of the RBS Twenty-20 Cup, a domestic Twenty20 tournament in Pakistan.
+The 2009 RBS Twenty-20 Cup was the fifth season of the RBS Twenty-20 Cup in Pakistan, sponsored by RBS.
 It was held in Lahore from 25 to 29 May 2009.
 The Sialkot Stallions won their fourth overall and consecutive title by defeating the Lahore Lions in the final.

 This tournament was held immediately before the 2009 ICC World Twenty20, which Pakistan won.

 Results

 Teams and standings

-The top team from each group qualify for the semi-finals.
+The top team from each of the four groups qualified for the semi-finals.